Image stabilization: Lens-based

 Most manufacturers suggest that the IS feature of a lens be turned off when the lens is mounted on a tripod as it can cause erratic results and is generally unnecessary.
 Many modern image stabilization lenses (notably Canon's more recent IS lenses) are able to auto-detect that they are tripod-mounted (as a result of extremely low vibration readings) and disable IS automatically to prevent this and any consequent image quality reduction.
 The system also draws battery power, so deactivating it when not needed extends the battery charge.

 A disadvantage of lens-based image stabilization is cost.
 Each lens requires its own image stabilization system.
 Also, not every lens is available in an image-stabilized version.
 This is often the case for fast primes and wide-angle lenses.
 However, the fastest lens with image stabilisation is the Nocticron with a speed of f/1.2.
 While the most obvious advantage for image stabilization lies with longer focal lengths, even normal and wide-angle lenses benefit from it in low-light applications.

 Lens-based stabilization also has advantages over in-body stabilization.
 In low-light or low-contrast situations, the autofocus system (which has no stabilized sensors) is able to work more accurately when the image coming from the lens is already stabilized.
 In cameras with optical viewfinders, the image seen by the photographer through the stabilized lens (as opposed to in-body stabilization) reveals more detail because of its stability, and it also makes correct framing easier.
 This is especially the case with longer telephoto lenses.
-This advantage does not occur on compact system cameras, because the sensor output to the screen or electronic viewfinder would be stabilized.
+This is not an issue for Mirrorless interchangeable-lens camera systems, because the sensor output to the screen or electronic viewfinder is stabilized.